-Moving to replace towing with the boot came down to cost effectiveness.
-Not only saving on towing costs, officers are also available to act on vehicles positioned in spots that prevented towing.
+Moving to replace towing with the boot came down to cost-effectiveness.
+Not only saving on towing costs, but officers are also available to act on vehicles positioned in spots that prevented towing.
 The new process also helps capture information on the booted vehicle owner since they must present to Parking Services to arrange for its removal.
-This makes it easier to collect outstanding fines for any vehicle on campus especially is they were an unknown vehicle or user previously.
-This decreases the need for collections.
+It makes it easier to collect outstanding fines for any vehicle on campus.
+Especially is they were an unknown vehicle or user previously.
+Consequently, decreasing the need for collections.

 Users on campus seem to have responded favorably to the boots on campus.
 More recently, Carleton told us that users appreciate that the cost to remove the boot is lower than the previous fees for towing and impounding

-Users were notified of the new policy with a campus-wide communication campaign.
-In their CAUBO presentation, Carleton University shared that they initiated their communications campaign in October of 2015, and by January 2016, they’d received no complaints about the new booting practice.
-The parking administration has found the high visibility of the boot acts as a deterrent to some drivers and haven’t had a big problem with people trying to remove the boot themselves to escape paying fines.
+A campus-wide communication campaign notifies users of the new policy.
+In their CAUBO presentation, Carleton University shared that they initiated their communications campaign in October 2015.
+By January 2016, they’d received no complaints about the new booting practice.
+The parking administration has found the high visibility of the boot acts as a deterrent to some drivers.
+They haven’t had a big problem with people trying to remove the boot themselves to escape paying fines.

 Real Time Data makes Booting Less Painful

-With access to real time data, like the team at Carleton University, enforcement officers have the most current information on scofflaws and other flagged vehicles to identify if a boot is warranted.
-When a driver finds a boot on their vehicle the parking administration staff they contact to pay their fines to have the boot removed also have access to the most current information.
-They know what outstanding fines are owed, where the vehicle is located, and where to send the officers to remove it or the tow truck should the fines not be paid.
+With access to real-time data, like the team at Carleton University, enforcement officers have the most current information on scofflaws and other flagged vehicles.
+This can identify if a boot is warranted.
+When a driver finds a boot on their car, they must contact the parking administration staff.
+They have to pay their fines to have the boot removed.
+Parking administration staff also have access to the most current information.
+They know what is owing to outstanding fines, and the location of the vehicle.
+Therefore, they can send the officers to remove it or call a tow truck should the fines not be paid.

 When vehicles register as permit holders with your parking authority, there is an opportunity to use their contact information to prevent placement of the boot in the first place.
 Arizona State University considered an option to notify the permit holder in advance of applying the boot and giving them time to resolve the issues before the boot is applied.
-There are also opportunities to notify owners in advance that they are approaching or have exceeded the outstanding violation amounts and that their vehicle will be booted the next time it is identified.
-Vehicle owners can then choose to avoid those problems by paying their outstanding fines with the advanced warning to do so.
+There are also opportunities to notify owners in advance that they are approaching or have exceeded the outstanding violation amounts.
+This warning includes that when they identify their vehicle next, it will be booted.
+Vehicle owners can then choose to avoid those problems by paying their outstanding fines with the advanced warning.

 Booting vs Towing for the Violator

-There are some clear benefits for the driver to having a boot placed instead of their vehicle towed.
+There are some definite benefits for the driver to having a boot placed instead of their vehicle towed.
 Up front are the costs.
-Boot removal fees, if they are applied, are generally lower than towing and compound fees.
-It’s also more convenient to not have your vehicle removed from site and pay the violations immediately to have the boot removed quickly.
-Like the experience at Carleton University, boots are highly visible, and pressure to avoid the situation often acts as a deterrent.
+Applying boot removal fees is less expensive than towing and compound charges.
+It’s also more convenient not to have your vehicle removed from the site.
+You must pay the violations immediately to have the boot removed quickly.
+As the experience at Carleton University, boots are highly visible, and pressure to avoid the situation acts as a deterrent.

 Is the Barnacle the New Boot?

 It doesn’t always have to be the boot.
 The Barnacle is a new alternative to the boot that claims to be lighter and easier to install.
-Launched in the summer of 2016, the Barnacle uses a pump and commercial grade suction cups to attach to the windshield of a vehicle, which makes it impossible to see and drive.
-Motorists who find themselves unlucky enough to see this on their vehicle contact authorities to pay their fines and are given a release code to remove it from their windshield.
-It has the potential to make the process easier and faster for both the violator and the enforcement officers, as they don’t need to be present to remove it from the vehicle since the driver is responsible for returning the unit.
+Launched in the summer of 2016, the Barnacle uses a pump and commercial grade suction cups to attach to the windshield of a vehicle.
+This makes it impossible to see and drive.
+Motorists who find themselves unlucky enough to see this on their vehicle need to contact authorities to pay their fines.
+They get a release code to remove it from their windshield.
+It has the potential to make the process easier and faster for both the violator and the enforcement officers.
+They no longer need to be present to remove it from the vehicle.
+Consequently, the driver is responsible for returning the unit.